Buddhism and Hinduism: Cosmology and deities

-The Buddhist text Mahamayuri Tantra, written during 1–3rd centuries CE, mentions various deities (such as Maheshvara) throughout South Asia, and invokes them for the protection of the Buddhadharma.
+The Buddhist text Mahamayuri Tantra, written during the 1–3rd centuries CE, mentions various deities (such as Maheshvara) throughout South Asia, and invokes them for the protection of the Buddhadharma.
 It also mentions a large number of Vedic rishis.

-According to the biography of the Buddha, before taking his last birth on earth as Gautama, the Buddha was a Mahapurusha (great being) named Shvetaketu, dwelling in the Tushita heaven (home of the contented gods).
-After attaining enlightenment on earth, there is to be no more rebirth for the Buddha.
-Before leaving the Tushita realm to take birth on earth, he designated Maitreya to take his place there.
-Maitreya will come to earth as the next Buddha, instead of him coming back again.
-Krishna was a past life of Sariputra, a chief disciple of the Buddha.

 Liberation

 Both Buddhism and Hinduism teach a similar goal of liberation or spiritual enlightenment from the cycle of rebirths (samsara).
 Both religions accept that the escape from the cycle of rebirths or samsara is the highest goal of the spiritual life.
 In both religions, this liberation is considered the complete end of rebirth or reincarnation.
 In Hinduism, this liberation may be called moksha, nirvana, or kaivalya; and in Buddhism it may be called vimoksha (Pali: vimokha), nirvana (Pali: nibbana) or bodhi (awakening).
 Both Hinduism and Buddhism use the term Nirvana (or Nibbana in Pali language) for spiritual liberation, which literally means 'blowing out' or 'quenching'.
 The term is pre-Buddhist, but its etymology is not essentially conclusive for finding out its exact meaning as the highest goal of early Buddhism.

 Both religions also venerate the liberated beings who have attain the goal of spiritual liberation.
 Buddhism calls liberated beings either arhats or Buddhas (awakened ones).
 In Hinduism, liberated beings are commonly called jivanmuktas, though the term nirvana is also used.
 The term "Buddha" is also used in some Hindu scriptures.
-In the Vayu Purana for example, the sage Daksha calls Lord Shiva a Buddha.
+In the Vayu Purana for example, the sage Daksha calls Shiva a Buddha.

-Similar practices
+Language

+Sanskrit, the ancient Indian language, is the liturgical language of the Vedic traditions and the primary language of the Vedas, Upanishads, and other Hindu texts.

+Early Buddhist texts were written in Pali.
+However, Buddhism also adopted Sanskrit, especially the Mahayana and Vajrayana branches, and became more prominent as it spread across India.
+The transition to Sanskrit from Pali is noted through the production of Mahayana sutras, such has Prajnaparamita Sutras and Lotus Sutras.

+Sanskrit as a common language enabled Hindu and Buddhist philosophers to cross-pollinate ideas, as seen by the Upanishadic influence on early Buddhist thought.

+Practices

 Ethics

 Both Hinduism and Buddhism promote similar ethical systems.
 The virtue of non-harming (ahimsa) is a key virtue in both Hindu ethics and Buddhist ethics.
-Other important shared ethical principles include non-attachment (vairagya) or renunciation (nekkhamma) and truthfulness (satya).
+Other important shared ethical principles include non-attachment (vairagya), renunciation (nekkhamma), and truthfulness (satya).